 When you hire a Filipino remote worker as an independent contractor, you’re generally not required to provide Philippine benefits like SSS, PhilHealth, or Pag-IBIG.

 These aren’t legally required.
-But in Filipino remote work communities, they’re talked about as huge differentiators.
+But in Filipino remote work communities, they’re talked about as major differentiators.
+If you’re competing for top-tier lead gen talent, adding something small goes a long way.

 Ready to Find Your Next Great Hire?